6 Cool Image Captions with CSS3

 Caption Behavior 6: Scale it up.

-This caption will combine several transform effects.
-When the box is on hover the image will scale up by 140% (1.4) from its initial dimension.
+This caption combines several transform effects.
+When the box is hovered over, the image scales up by 140% (1.4) from its initial dimensions.

 #mainwrapper .box:hover #image-6 {